loic425/pole-position-on-the-grid/pages/05_practice1_simple_grid.md

 We have configured Symfony HTTP client to retrieve data from the API.

-We use the ArrayAdapter from Pagerfanta
+We can choose the ArrayAdapter from Pagerfanta cause the API is not paginated.
+Indeed, it lists all drivers in the response.
 -->

 ---